KnightChaser/GoGemini/README.md

 # GoGemini
-Using Gemini API with Go
+A personal usage of Gemini API with Go